 Descriptive Statistics

 Kilian (2009) serves as the main inspiration for this paper (how do we justify Killian’s approach rather than Ready’s (2018) approach).
-Kilian (2009) develops the three oil shocks from the structural VAR model based on the log return of world oil supply, the detrended index of real global economic activity, and the log-level of real oil price.
+Kilian (2009) characterizes the three types of structural oil shocks from the structural VAR model based on the log return of world oil supply, the detrended index of real global economic activity, and the log level of real oil price.
 Specifically, we use the same constructs of variables, similar to those used by Basher et al. (2016).
-For inflation, all series are converted into first difference to ensure the data are stationary.
-Table 1 summarizes the descriptive statistics for raw data of the oil price shocks and inflation indices for G7 countries.
-We discover that the mean inflation is highest for Italy of 5.9 percent, followed by UK with a mean inflation of 5.1 percent.
+For inflation, the first differences are used for all series to ensure the data are stationary.
+Table 1 summarizes the descriptive statistics for raw data on oil price shocks and inflation indices for G7 countries.
+We discover that the mean inflation is highest for Italy, at 5.9 percent, followed by the UK, with a mean inflation of 5.1 percent.
 The lowest mean inflation of 2.04 percent is recorded for Japan.
 All the series have skewness values that are not zero and kurtosis values that are typically more than 3, providing further evidence of asymmetry and fat tails in the distribution of the variables.
-All the variables show signs of nonnormal distributions, as indicated by the Jarque-Bera test results that are significant at the 1% level.
+All the variables follow nonnormal distributions, as indicated by the results of the Jarque-Bera test, which show significance at the 1% level.

 Table 1.
 Descriptive statistics of variables.